brian-burdine/sql-heroes/pseudocode.md

    - Insert command
    - Ask if user want to execute functions 4 and or 5?
 4. **change_power** (*id*)
-   - List current powers
+   - List hero's current powers
    - Ask if user wants to
      - a. add a power
      - b. remove a power
      - c. quit
     - If a.
 	    - Provide a list of current powers
 	    - Ask if user wants to add one of those, or a new one
+        - if new one
+          - INPUT new ability
-        - if new one, INSERT new one into ability_types
+          - INSERT new ability into ability_types
+          - GET the id from ability_types (name matches new ability)
-        - UPDATE abilities with hero
+          - UPDATE abilities with hero id and ability type id
-	- If b.
+    - Else if b.

 5. change_relationship (id1, id2)
 6. retire_hero (id)